Lease Accounting Standard

 If a finance lease meets one of the conditions below, the finance lease is classified as a finance lease which transfers the title of leased asset to the lessee.

-• A lease with a condition that the title of the leased asset transfers to the lessee
+- A lease with a condition that the title of the leased asset transfers to the lessee

-A lease contract includes a condition that the title of the leased asset transfers to the lessee for the lease term or at the end of the lease term.
+A lease contract includes a condition that the title of the leased asset transfers to the lessee for the lease term or at the end of the lease term. - A lease which includes a bargain purchase option

-A lease contract which grants the lessee the right to purchase the leased asset at a nominal price or a price significantly lower than the fair value of the asset at the point of exercising the option - it is reasonably certain that the bargain purchase option will be exercised.
+A lease contract which grants the lessee the right to purchase the leased asset at a nominal price or a price significantly lower than the fair value of the asset at the point of exercising the option - it is reasonably certain that the bargain purchase option will be exercised. - A lease with assets manufactured according to the specification by a lessee

 A lessor is unlikely to sell or re-lease a leased asset to a third party at the end of lease term, because the asset is manufactured according to specification by a specific lessee.
 Consequently, it is reasonably certain that the leased asset will be used by only the specific lessee for the economic life of the leased asset.